kochavalabs/docs/docs/1-Getting_Started.md

 It provides a way to deploy and interact with a smart contract without connecting to the global network of nodes.

-### Readonly
+### Gateway

-A readonly node is connected to the network but does not participate in consensus.
+A gateway node is connected to the network but does not participate in consensus.
-The main role of a readonly node is to allow clients to send requests to the channel including submitting transactions and requesting information from the ledger or state.
+The main role of a gateway node is to allow clients to send requests to the channel including submitting transactions and requesting information from the ledger or state.